-Then, you can redeem those points once you reach a certain level or threshold—say, at 5,000 or 10,000 points.
+You can redeem these points once you reach a certain level or threshold—say, at 5,000 or 10,000 points.
 Each reward you can choose requires a certain number of points, whether it's airline mile transfers, rental car fees or a hotel stay.

-Each card typically has an expiration date on reward points, meaning you may lose any reward points not used before this date.
+Each card typically has an expiration date on rewards points, meaning you may lose any rewards points not used before this date.
 It's also worth noting that some travel credit cards come with an annual fee.